Germany is a relatively safe country with the most widespread crimes relating to theft, and increasingly, sports and politically-motivated violence.

 Hamburg crime rates are high at 29.17%, compared to Berlin at 20.83% and Cologne at 25%.
 However, it is Frankfurt, which has been declared the most dangerous city in Germany according to crime statistics from 2010, which apparently shows that the city had the largest number of murder and manslaughter cases per 100,000 residents.

 Vehicle vandalism is another crime that has been on the rise in Frankfurt in recent years.
 Most commonly, criminals will “snatch and grab” items from the vehicle by breaking a window to gain access to personal property.
 Illegal drugs are widely available throughout the city.
 Cocaine, ecstasy, heroin, and marijuana are most common – you may encounter users near main subway and train stations, as well as in public parks and nightclubs.
-Women travelling at night should take care to avoid the Elbestrasse and Taunusstrasse, which are the main sex drags in the city.
+Women traveling at night should take care to avoid the Elbestrasse and Taunusstrasse, which are the main sex drags in the city.